Luckyogbeide/Luckyogbeide/README.md

 - 👋 Hi, I’m @Luckyogbeide
 - 👀 I’m interested in Data Analysis/Data Science
 - 🌱 Experienced using SQL, python, Power Bi and Excel
-- 💞️ I’m lookig Data Anaytics/ Data Science job
+- 💞️ I’m looking for Data Anaytics/ Data Science job
 - 📫 You can reach me on ogbeide.lucky@gmail.com